Institute for the Study and Promotion of Race and Culture

 Diversity Challenge 2014

-This year's Diversity Challenge focuses on theory, research, assessment, interventions, and social policies that move beyond descriptive studies or projects that merely compare racial and ethnic groups to approaches that more fully consider the complexity of race, ethnicity, and/or immigrant status relevant to the experiences of discrimination.
-We will host presentations that address such issues across the lifespan and focus on specific age groups, such as children, adolescents and adults of all ages.
-Other presentations outline systemic approaches to these concerns, which may include preventive strategies, school interventions, and agency collaborations focusing on life experiences of racism and discrimination, and cultural attributes, such as resilience.
-Moreover, analogous experiences of discrimination occur in countries around the globe; therefore, we have welcomed proposals that examine the role of discrimination on the well-being of people internationally.
+This year's Diversity Challenge focused on theory, research, assessment, interventions, and social policies that move beyond descriptive studies or projects that merely compare racial and ethnic groups to approaches that more fully consider the complexity of race, ethnicity, and/or immigrant status relevant to the experiences of discrimination.
+We hosted presentations that address such issues across the lifespan and focus on specific age groups, such as children, adolescents and adults of all ages.
+Other presentations outlined systemic approaches to these concerns, which may include preventive strategies, school interventions, and agency collaborations focusing on life experiences of racism and discrimination, and cultural attributes, such as resilience.
+Moreover, analogous experiences of discrimination occur in countries around the globe; therefore, we have welcomed presentations that examine the role of discrimination on the well-being of people internationally.

 Haiti Legacy Project